 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by St. Martin's Press on July 9, 2013 and has 339 pages.
+urban fantasy that was published by St. Martin's Press on July 9, 2013 and has 339 pages.

 Explore it on Goodreads or Amazon.